scraggo/scraggo.github.io/_posts/2019-07-02-prepare-for-initial-screens.md

 ## More on company values

-If you meet the baseline level of technical fit, the below values are a mix of soft and technical values for a company:
+Every company has values which are prioritized differently from one company to the next.
+A small startup may prioritize experience so that they can develop their products faster.
+A more established company may place more emphasis on culture fit.
+Here are the values I've found to be the most relevant in evaluating your fit with a company:

-- **Culture fit**: High value is placed on the candidate's background, personality, style, and/or traits that make them part of a unified team.
+- **Culture fit**: the candidate's background, personality, style, and/or traits indicate they'll fit into a unified team.
-- **Experience**: High value is placed on a candidate having started and finished many large projects.
+- **Experience**: the candidate has started and finished many large projects.
 They could do this alone or lead a team.
 A high level of confidence is required and the company is usually seeking a senior-level engineer.
-- **General knowledge**: High value is placed on the candidate being able to "see the big picture."
+- **General knowledge**: The candidate is able to "see the big picture."
 They aren't stuck in a single mindset, language, or framework.
 They are very enthusiastic about learning and can do so quickly.
-- **Specific knowledge**: High value is placed on the candidate being experts in specific tools, methodologies, languages, or frameworks.
+- **Specific knowledge**: The candidate is an expert in specific tools, methodologies, languages, or frameworks.
-- **Pay**: High value is placed on a candidate being willing to accept a definite maximum salary.
+- **Pay**: The candidate is willing to accept a definite maximum salary.
+(I'm not kidding - this is a real thing!)
-- **Client interaction**: High value is placed on a candidate being cool with working with clients, traveling, or other non-coding duties.
+- **Client interaction**: The candidate is cool with working with clients, traveling, or other interactive / non-coding duties.

 ## Some of my phone screen experiences